fedejimenezb/GC9A01_unihiker/README.md

 ### Standard Drawing Methods

 These methods draw onto the software framebuffer first, and then the affected region of the framebuffer is sent to the physical display.
-This ensures that anti-aliasing performed by Pillow is done against the actual content of the framebuffer.
+This ensures that anti-aliasing performed by Pillow is done against the actual content of the framebuffer, leading to smoother graphics.

 * **`pixel(x, y, color_rgb565)`**
     Draws a single pixel at `(x,y)` with the given RGB565 color.